-Isquemic Heart Disease generally refers to conditions that involve narrowed or blocked blood vessels, caused by damage to the heart or blood vessels by atherosclerosis.
-Fatty plaque buildup that thickens and stiffens artery walls, which can inhibit blood flow through the arteries to the organs and tissues, and can lead to a heart attack, chest pain (angina) or stroke.
-Other heart conditions, such as those that affect your heart's muscle, valves or rhythm, also are considered forms of heart disease.
+Ischemic heart disease generally refers to conditions that involve narrowing or blockage of blood vessels, caused by damage to the heart or blood vessels from atherosclerosis.
+A build-up of fatty plaque that thickens and hardens on the artery walls, which can inhibit blood flow through the arteries to organs and tissues and can lead to a heart attack, chest pain (angina), or stroke.
+Other conditions of the heart, such as those that affect the muscles, valves, or rhythm, are also considered forms of heart disease.

 - More people die each year from cardiovascular diseases (CVDs) than from any other cause.
 Over three-quarters of heart disease and stroke-related deaths occur in low- and middle-income countries.